Tanisha-A/MERN-Netflix/README.md

 # ZENSU OTT MERN
-> The project for MERN course.
+> The project for the MERN course.

 <h2 id="table-of-contents"> Table of Contents</h2>
 <details open="open">